-Akram Sheriff, Senior Software Engineering Leader (Gen AI, AI, ML) at Cisco Systems elaborates: "One of the biggest drivers of generative AI adoption is innovation.
+A senior technical leader from a multinational digital communications technology company elaborates: "One of the biggest drivers of generative AI adoption is innovation.
 Not just on the product side but also on the process side.
 While senior professionals are leveraging generative AI combined with their domain expertise for product innovation, junior professionals see value in AI process and tool innovation, and in automation and productivity optimization."